3 Garage Door Repair Myths Busted

 First, replacing a door spring can be very dangerous and should only be done by a professional.
 But when a garage door repair person tells you to replace both springs, take their advice.
 The springs help keep your door balanced.
 As they age, they can stretch and weaken.
 If you replace only one spring, the new one will be stronger.
 The difference between the performance of the new spring versus the old spring can put your door out of balance.

 Yes, there are some garage door repairs that you can do yourself.
 The hinges between the panels are lubricated in much the same way as any door hinge.
-If you’re not sure about repairing your garage door, call us at Markham Garage Doors and we’ll be happy to answer your questions.
+If you’re not sure about repairing your garage door, call us at Markham Garage Doors or fill out our online contact form, and we’ll be happy to answer your questions.